Michael Lucas (director): Documentarian

 2012 marked another turning point in Lucas' career—he released his first documentary film, "Undressing Israel: Gay Men in the Promised Land."
 The official film synopsis explains Lucas' mission in creating the film: "When many people think of Israel, it is often in terms of modern war or ancient religion.
 But there is much more to the Jewish state than missiles and prayers.
 In his debut as a documentary filmmaker, adult-film entrepreneur and political columnist Michael Lucas examines a side of Israel that is too often overlooked: its thriving gay community.
 Undressing Israel features interviews with a diverse range of local men, including a gay member of Israel's parliament, a trainer who served openly in the army, a young Arab-Israeli journalist, and a pair of dads raising their kids.
 Lucas also visits Tel Aviv's vibrant nightlife scene—and even attends a same-sex wedding—in this guided tour of a country that has emerged as a pioneer for gay integration and equality."
-Lucas released his second documentary, "Campaign of Hate: Russian and Gay Propaganda," in 2014 with co-director and co-producer Scott Stern.
+Lucas released his second documentary, "Campaign of Hate: Russia and Gay Propaganda," in 2014 with co-director and co-producer Scott Stern.

 PrEP

 In 2013 Lucas wrote an op-ed column at Out.com where he discussed his use of Truvada (which he began using in June of that year), the medication used as a pre-exposure prophylaxis (PrEP) to prevent contracting the HIV virus.
-In his column Lucas wrote: "The more I learn about PrEP, the more shocked I'm becoming that gay men are not shouting from the rooftops about this potential game changer in the fight to prevent new HIV infections, which we're losing badly.
-I'm ready to shout about it.
-Here's what helped convince me: Dr. Robert Grant of UCSF, the researcher who led the multinational study on PrEP, was quoted at an AIDS conference as saying that 'No one in iPrEx [the PrEP study] acquired HIV infection with a drug level that would have been expected with daily dosing.'
-Was this really possible?
-Whether they used condoms or not, people who took Truvada, as prescribed, were protected from the virus?"
+In his column Lucas wrote:

 Lucas continues to advocate the use and understanding of PrEP in an effort to end the AIDS epidemic.
 In September 2015 he created his first public-service announcement where he explains the importance of PrEP.
 In September 2015 he followed up with his original Out.com writing by saying that PrEP works, and the backlash against the medication's use needs to stop.
 Lucas wrote the following in his column: "Despite all the attempted distractions, the focus must remain on the simple message in the new study: If you take PrEP, you will not get HIV.
 Period.
 It is time to wake up, stop the endless debating, and take action.
 The war against HIV rages on, and when scientists actually win a battle, we must avail ourselves of the powerful weapon they have developed."
 On February 24, 2016, PrEP was formally approved in Israel.